 As you see, WooCommerce offers you three types of shipping methods.
 You can extend the list of options with plugins.
 I’ll cover this topic later in this article.

-What does each one of the available WooCommerce shipping methods offer you?
+What does each one of the available WooCommerce shipping options offer you?

-This is one of the most popular WooCommerce shipping methods used in stores.
+Flat rate is one of the most popular WooCommerce shipping options used in stores.
 It means that for everything your customer buys, you offer the same price for the shipping.
 Hence the name: flat rate.

 Have a look at the configuration screen: